kagedwolf/weather-app/README.md

 ### Time constraint compromises

-- View helpers and presenter/decorator objects should be used simplify views and handle unexpected errors.
+- View helpers and presenter/decorator objects should be used to simplify views and handle unexpected errors.

 - A `Dockerfile` and `docker-compose.yml` would make the project easier for end users to setup and run.